dialonce/dialonce.github.io/cordova/howto/index.md

 ---
 layout: default
-title: Dial Once Cordova plugin Documentation
+title: Dial-Once Cordova plugin Documentation
 published: true
 ---

-Dial Once Cordova plugin Documentation
+Dial-Once Cordova plugin Documentation
 =========================

-This is a plugin that allows your Cordova or PhoneGap app to easily integrate the Dial Once SDK. https://www.npmjs.com/package/cordova-plugin-dialonce
+This is a plugin that allows your Cordova or PhoneGap app to easily integrate the Dial-Once SDK. https://www.npmjs.com/package/cordova-plugin-dialonce

 Supported platforms:
  - Android